edenismine/MP20182_Project01/packages.md

-# Package com.tormenteddan.storecontrol.main
+# Package com.tormenteddan.storecontrol

 Package that contains the application that demos the sandwich model.
+As well as all the other necessary packages.

 # Package com.tormenteddan.storecontrol.sandwiches

 Package that implements sandwiches using the decorator design pattern.

+# Package com.tormenteddan.storecontrol.stores

-This package also contains the [SandwichStore] class, which is [observable][java.util.Observable].
+This package contains the [SandwichStore] class, which is both [observable][java.util.Observable] and an [observer][java.util.Observer].
+In practice a sandwich store would observe its [clerks][SandwichStore.clerks] and notify its [supervisors][SandwichStoreSupervisor].
+Both [SandwichStoreClerk] and [SandwichStoreSupervisor] classes are included in this package.

 # Package com.tormenteddan.storecontrol.sandwiches.ingredients